Prentice Mulford: Death

-His body was found lying in a boat in Sheepshead Bay, Brooklyn, on May 30, 1891, where it had been drifting for several days.
+The final phase of his life was marked by continued writing and a retreat into nature.
+His body was found lying in his boat, the White Cross, in Sheepshead Bay, Brooklyn, on May 30, 1891, where it had been drifting for several days.
 He was buried in his family's private vault in Sag Harbor, and later moved to Oakland Cemetery there.